gdoumenc/coworks/docs/tech.rst

 TechMS
 ======

-TechMicroservices are the 'atoms' of the Coworks microservices framework.
+TechMicroservices are the 'atoms' of the CoWorks microservices framework.
 They represent the building blocks for other more complex 'compound' microservices.

 Defining Tech Microservices